foxmanbrasil/backend-challenge/README.md

 2- expiresIn.
 3- Google ( server key ); // not working for me any more ,i am moved t Amazon
 ---------
-inside database.js you can change REDIS (address,IP)  and Password i am working with redis database number [1] i have other things in database [0]
+inside database.js you can change REDIS (address,IP)  and Passwor,port ,dataBase Number.

-Main file is server.js  there you have "var old = require('./oldDataImporter');" which will import your users.json ,partners.json to Redis , my server allready has. you need to run inside the project :
+Main file is server.js  there you have "var old = require('./oldDataImporter');" which will import your users.json ,partners.json to Redis , my server allready has.

+you need to run inside the project :
 # npm install
 # npm start

 it will import data from ./oldData folder . should in your case show :

-I got  users:60 ,partners :20
+#I got  users:60 ,partners :20

 -------------------